rcemper/GlobalToJSON-ePython-pure/README.md

 # GlobalToJSON-embeddedPython-pure
 Export a Global into a JSON file and re-create it by reloading from this file. ***embeddedPython***
 refers to the new available technologies.
 It should be understood as a learning exercise of how to
 handle the language interfaces.
-Tje mayor differnce to its predecessor packaage is:
+Tje mayor differnce to its predecessor package is:
 **only embedded Python is used** as a demad of the related contest to emonstratet it it doable.
 Only Global nodes containing data are presented in the generated JSON file.